Alymantara/pydoppler/README.md

   ### Section 2.5: Spectra reconstruction
   Always check that reconstructed spectra looks like the original one.
-A good rule of thumb "If a feature on the Doppler tomogram isn not in the trail, most likely its not real!"
+A good rule of thumb "If a feature on the Doppler tomogram is not in the trail spectrum, most likely its not real!"

   ```python
   # plot trail spectra